DanielCreggOrganization/ooc1-project-24-StefanKrstinic/src/ie/atu/catmanager/README.md

-Cat Manager System.
+Cat Manager System

 Overview:

 The Cat Manager System allows users to manage a collection of cats, with features for adding, deleting, finding, and listing cats.
-The system is designed to allow the management of different types of cats, including SpecialCat subclasses that extend the basic Cat class.
+The system is designed to allow the management of different types of cats, including special cats with unique abilities.
+The system's architecture has been updated to separate the core logic from the user interface for better maintainability.

 Features: